 An indemnity clause obligates a person to compensate another person for a particular financial loss suffered.
 Often, a lease will have multiple indemnity clauses.

 Here’s a common example.
 Your lease may require you to compensate the landlord for any damages due to hazardous materials that you spill on the property, while also requiring the landlord to compensate you for any damage that is caused by their negligence.
-Because leases are meant to protect the landlord’s asset (the building), indemnity clauses are usually favorable for the landlord.
+Because leases are meant to protect the landlord’s assets (the building), indemnity clauses are usually favorable for the landlord.
 It’s important to understand the risks involved in these clauses and mitigate them by maintaining solid insurance policies.

 Assignments and Sublets